Final as marble

 It is keeping the motif of transformation in mind you can read the horse in the poem as Shrestha, the jungle as Shrestha, the Brahmaputra as Shrestha, the Santhal woman Nayantara Barua as Shrestha, who is both desiring and failing to be other, as much as the other fails to be him.
 Poetry flows “in the massive channel between us” as Shrestha writes in the poem, “Of Some Unidentified Village, Nayantara Barua”, in memory of the Nellie Massacre in Assam during the winter of 1983.

-On a rare occasion, the act of poetic transformation takes on an intense field, like in the poem, ‘Blues’, where the music turns everything black, every cord of feeling is touched by black despair.
-Music offers a more palpable route towards what is universal and other and the same time, infused with a doubleness of experience.
+On a rare occasion, the act of poetic transformation takes on an intense field, like in the poem “Blues”, where the music turns everything black, every cord of feeling is touched by black despair.
+Music offers a more palpable route towards what is both universal and the other at the same time, infused with a doubleness of experience.

 The Dust Draws its Face on the Wind is a rich set of poems revolving around the poet’s constant efforts to stalk the language of becoming other things.